tytydraco/yessleep/out/Strange_letters_appear_around_my_apartment_.md

 I take a step forward, and hear a crunch.
 I look down for a second.
 My mouth ajar, almost salivating.
 A piece of glass penetrates my foot, deeply embedding under a layer of thick skin.
 I lean against the wall on one leg, blood dripping from the edges of the shard.

 My shoulder aches against the corner.
 I pull on it, and the pain stings.
 I cover my mouth.
 I pull again, and the glass keeps coming.
-I continue to pull but the shard continues.
-It goes on and on.
+I continue to pull but the shard goes on and on, like an endless loop.
 I feel my vision fading, and my balance falters.
 I bite my finger, and blink rapidly.
 I bite harder, and my eyes shoot open, perfumed with mist.

 My foot has nothing in it.
 The glass lay on the carpet, not three inches in length.
 A foot ahead is another piece, and another past that.
 A trail of shards lead back to the kitchen.
 I drop to my knees, in disbelief; I am contemplating.
 Has it started?
 I pinch my bicep.
 I flick myself on the forehead.

 I crawl forward, defeated.
 The glass is shiny.
 The glass is clear.
 No imperfections or rough edges.
 I bring it close to my face, and place it flat against my cheek.
 It’s cold, unlike the carpet.
 I observe it, rotating the piece around.
 What am I supposed to see?
 I place it close to my eye, and look through it.

 The glass reflects the world in a million degrees of space.
-But I look again.
+I look again.
 And then again.
 The glass becomes foggy from the warmth of my breath, but it remains cold.
 I pull it closer.
 It touches the raw milky texture of my eye, and I see something.
 Snow.
 There is snow falling in my apartment.
 I tilt my head up.

 The ceiling is a foggy cloud.
 The snowflakes radiate around me in a swirl.
 They envelop me.
 They’re so cold, nipping at me through my clothing.
 My arm begins to shake, and I try to stay still but it gets harder not to sway my hand.
 The pain in my shoulder feels like a vice grip.
 But I keep the glass over my eye with my remaining energy.

 I tilt my head down, and see the path of glass shards against a blanket of sleet.
 I follow it to the kitchen; an expanse of water—and frozen bodies.
 The walls are black, and the ocean reflects a sea of alien stars.
 The corpses float through the mild waves, forever drowning.
 I wade through the water, keeping the glass steady as possible.
 I’m afraid to switch hands.
-If I close my eyes for one second, it might break away again.
+If I close my eyes for even one second, it might break away again.

 In the center of the watery grave is the fridge, and on it is the note, but it’s different.
 It’s shining.
 I move faster, creating currents of cascading waves.
 The fridge seems to get further along as I move.
-My legs are becoming too cold to go further.
-If I press the glass into my eye any harder, it might just pop.
+My legs are almost too cold to go further.
+And If I press the glass into my eye any harder, it might just pop.
 Then I smell something.

 The water has a scent, a familiar note.
 Sharp and pungent.
 Intrusive and effective.
-I feel a sensation drifting along my legs.
+Acidic even.
+I am getting woozy.
+Then I feel a sensation drifting along my legs.
 The body.
-My jacket glides along the surface.
+It glides along the surface in my jacket.
 I touch it; cold as ice.
 My fingers slip along the cheekbones, which are sunken.
 I grab the shoulder, and turn the body.
 My face stares back at me, one eye gouged out.
-I’m smiling like a forbidden expression.
+A piece of glass stuck in the gaping mouth; a smile like a forbidden expression.
 My headache is pounding now.
 I need it more than ever, but I shouldn’t.

 I keep moving forward.
 Trudging the same path, despite the pain.
-The fridge is farther still.
+The wandering fridge is farther still.
 But I don’t think it can keep up forever.
 More bodies slam through me.
 I don’t dare look at them again.
-My arm is shaking so much that the image is becoming distorted again.
+My arm is shaking so much that the image is becoming distorted.

 I don’t have much time.
 But I know that I need to see, like the letter told me.
 I am panting with each movement, and I feel like giving up.
 My eyelid is beginning to bleed, and I have to blink.
 But it’s there, right ahead.
 I can see it getting so close.
 I reach out and can almost grab it.
 I pull back, and barely pull the note from the door.